We love our bread, we love our butter, and most of all, we love each other.

 Whilst living in Japan, I was blessed enough to have been taken in by a three Michelin starred traditional Edomae sushi restaurant to work as the assistant to the head chef.
 This mean’t the world to me, as I had always had an interest in the technique and craft behind sushi.
 The fact that I had no prior training in Japanese cuisine and didn’t speak a word of Japanese was definitely a huge barrier.
 Despite all that, the master was still willing to teach me through actions and observation.
 My other colleagues were also extremely patient with me, even whilst we mainly communicated through pointing and gesturing.
 I will forever be grateful for the kindness that I was shown working at that restaurant.
 Below is the culmination of the skills, techniques and recipes that were passed down to me.

-All the follow posts are dedicated to the people who worked alongside me in the kitchen, and to that one special person who went to eat there with me in the first place.
+All the follow posts are dedicated to the people who worked alongside me in the kitchen, Rin-san (Pro), Nao-san and Sayaki-san, and to that one person who went to eat there with me in the first place.

 *This blog is a work in process so not all the techniques and recipes will be available when you read this, but I will work towards finishing it in my spare time.
 As the information here is what I learned at the restaurant, it does not mean that every other famous sushi restaurant does it this way.
 If you think that any of the information here is wrong, please get in touch with me and we can discuss it.